 Part 2: Practical Living of Sustainability

 As an adventurer and traveler my life is constantly changing, as are my surroundings.
-From June through September I am cycling across America on The Goodfluence Tour performing random acts of kindness, inspiring people to do good, leading the way to a more sustainable nation, and creating ripples of positive action that will spread far and wide.
-What I lay out in front of you is how I will be living as I am cycling across America.
+I cycled across America on The Goodfluence Tour performing random acts of kindness, inspiring people to do good, leading the way to a more sustainable nation, and created ripples of positive action that spread far and wide.
+What I lay out in front of you is how I lived while on this tour.
 Some of these example will be specific to this, but for the most part I practice these concepts at home in San Diego, as well or wherever my adventures take me to.

-In my opinion food should not cause harm to the earth or our bodies.
+In my opinion food should not cause harm to the Earth or our bodies.
 It gives us life, and it is absolutely vital for good health.
-As food gives me life and I don’t grow my own, it is my largest financial expense.
-However I’ve found that eating healthy is not expensive by nature.
+I don’t grow my own food and it is my largest financial expense.
+However, I’ve found that eating healthy is not expensive by nature.
 I eat simply and follow these basic guidelines.

 -Plant based.
 This means that I eat plants and not animals.
 My diet mostly consists of fruits, vegetables, grains, legumes, nuts, and seeds.

 -Whole foods.
 Forget long ingredient lists.
 Whole foods have only one ingredient.

 -Non-packaged.
 I try really hard to not create trash or recycling, instead I choose pure food only.